Teen Counseling & Mental Health: Options For Free Counseling For Teens

 Medically reviewed by April Justice, LICSW

-According to the US Office of Population Affairs, approximately half of teenagers will meet the diagnostic criteria for a mental health disorder at some point.
-Given the rising rate of mental health challenges among adolescents, it can be important for teens to have the opportunity to receive counseling and other mental health services when needed.
+About half of teens will meet the diagnostic criteria for a mental health disorder.
+With rising mental health challenges for teens, it's important for teens to have access to counseling and other support for mental health.

 Getty/AnnaStills